 Instagram is more than just a feed of photos.
 The introduction of Stories and Live video have opened up endless possibilities.

-Use the question feature on your stories to do a Q&A for general legal advice.
+Use the question feature on your stories to do a Q&A about your firm.
 Answer the questions on video to demonstrate your knowledge and allow your followers to become more familiar with you.

 You can also interact with people using live video.
 Give your followers a behind-the-scenes look at your office or introduce a new team member.

-6. Check out 10 of the best law firm Instagram accounts
+6. Check out the best law firm Instagram accounts

 There are endless ways to use Instagram to your advantage.
-Get inspired by other attorneys before you launch your profile.
+Get inspired by other lawyers on Instagram before you launch your profile.
+With examples in different specialties, these can give you an idea of how your posts can look and sound.

 DLA Piper is a global law firm operating through separate entities.
 With a heavy focus on introducing followers to their attorneys, it allows potential clients to get to know the team before they ever give them a call.